Prinoticommmi/simonlucavillani_website/content/authors/admin/_index.md

 technology, programming languages, mathematical modelling, business and finance.

-I've recently completed my Ph.D. in theoretical particle physics physics at the Uneversity of Goettingen and I've decided to "drastically" change my career by pursuing that of a data analyst and data scientist.
+I've recently completed my Ph.D. in theoretical particle physics at the Uneversity of Goettingen and I've decided to "drastically" change my career by pursuing that of a data analyst and data scientist.
 Currently I'm looking for a proactive and exciting working environment where to bring my strong problem-solving and analytical skills in order to improve the company's decision making.